Answers to all of your questions about doing a Safari vacation in South Africa! [+ free safari planner]

 Insect repellent.
 (We did not need it)

 Binoculars.
 If you have very fancy binoculars, by all means, bring them.
-If not, the lodge would most likley provide them
+If not, the lodge would most likely provide them

 Umbrella or rain coat for the raining season